-2. ft Annual Report for 2022 will be discussed at the Eryri meeting on 16 th May 2023 and it is hoped ill be presented to Authority members in the AGM June 2023 for adoption. ised Eryri Local Development Plan 2016-2031 vas adopted on the 6th of February 2019. d Annual Monitoring Report (AMR) was ed to the Planning and Access Committee on the Dctober 2022, and it covered the period April 2021 nd of March 2022.
-The AMR is submitted to the Government by the 31st of October each year. ion to approving the Annual Monitoring Report 2, the Committee approved the need to undertake v of the adopted Eryri Local Development Plan 031, as a result of the Annual Monitoring Report e, significant national and local contextual s, and the publication of Future Wales: The I Plan 2040 (the National Development vork) along with other changes in national policy.
+In its second year of implementation, significant progress has been made on the Action Plan of Cynllun Eryri.
+There are currently no Outcomes which have been assessed as Not progressed and/or at risk .
+It is therefore fair to conclude that progress has been achieved in all areas of the Action Plan of Cynllun Eryri in the year from 2021-22.
+The draft Annual Report for 2022 will be discussed at the Fforwm Eryri meeting on 16 th May 2023 and it is hoped that it will be presented to Authority members in the AGM on 14 th June 2023 for adoption.
+Eryri Local Development Plan 2016-2031 The revised Eryri Local Development Plan 2016-2031 (LDP) was adopted on the 6th of February 2019.
+The third Annual Monitoring Report (AMR) was presented to the Planning and Access Committee on the 19 th of October 2022, and it covered the period April 2021 to the end of March 2022.
+The AMR is submitted to the Welsh Government by the 31st of October each year.
+In addition to approving the Annual Monitoring Report 2021-22, the Committee approved the need to undertake a review of the adopted Eryri Local Development Plan 2016-2031, as a result of the Annual Monitoring Report evidence, significant national and local contextual changes, and the publication of Future Wales: The National Plan 2040 (the National Development Framework) along with other changes in national policy.
+Confirmation was also given on the next steps for undertaking the review of the adopted Eryri Local Development Plan 2016-2031, through the preparation of a Review Report and to report the findings to the Welsh Government.

-Strategic Plan for a Sustainable Visitor Economy In its meeting on the 8 th of February 2023, the Authority formally adopted the Strategic Plan for a Sustainable Visitor Economy in Gwynedd and Eryri (2035).
+Strategic Plan for a In its meeting on the 8 th of February 2023, the Authority Sustainable Visitor formally adopted the Strategic Plan for a Sustainable Economy Visitor Economy in Gwynedd and Eryri (2035). -

 Snowdonia National Park Authority and Cyngor Gwynedd are the only two public authorities in the UK to have such a strategy.
 The principles within the Strategy have been developed and accepted through extensive consultation, which included Members of the Authority.
 The Plan cannot be implemented by the two partners alone, it depends on a broad and new Partnership in order to realise the vision.
 One of the first actions will be the establishment of the Gwynedd and Eryri Sustainable Visitor Economy Partnership, which will bring partners together for the first time to formally discuss the area for the future.
 Corporate Work Programme 2021-22 As the Authority now has an adopted Well-being Statement which includes its Well-being Objectives for a five-year period from 2021-26; there will therefore be no need for an annual review.
 The agreed actions in the Corporate Work Programme will now be sufficient to enable the Authority to assess its progress in attaining the Well-being Objectives and there will accordingly be no need for a separate report on Performance Indicators.
 The Corporate Work Programme for 2022/23 was adopted by the Authority on the 15 th of June 2022.
 Members were provided with updates on the progress made in meeting the Well-being Objectives, outlined in the Corporate Work Programme for 2022/23.
 Progress on the first two quarters of the financial year was reported to the Performance and Resources Committee on the 30 th of November 2022.
 The third and fourth quarter progress report will be presented for consideration in July 2023.